karientolmie/cleanwhite-test/content/post/ireland.md

 * Toiletries, only pack essentials because you can buy that abroad rather than travelling with products that might leak.
 * When getting a travel case, be mindful of your way of traveling because the heavier your bag, the heavier your commute.
 We quickly learned that having a pull suitcase was not ideal when you’re trying to walk around Dublin, and running to try catch a train.

-> Airplane advice: I always pack a small skin care pack (face wipes, moisturizer, and some lip balm) just to keep you feeling fresh, and more lively after being cramped up for so long.
+> **Airplane advice** I always pack a small skin care pack (face wipes, moisturizer, and some lip balm) just to keep you feeling fresh, and more lively after being cramped up for so long.
 Mints and bubblegum are key, as well as staying hydrated.
 We always take re-hydration sachets with, drink a lot of water, and regularly get up to walk.
 To add onto this, getting a sim card upon arrival is your first step in any country for making phone calls if necessary and the best app in the World, google maps.
 Unlike Thailand where no one spoke English, everything was a breeze in Ireland.
 We got our sim card, our Leap cards (all public transport) and were quickly on our way to our airbnb.

-> Budget advice: While most of it is relevant and accommodation wise we felt satisfied with what we were paying.
+> **Budget advice** While most of it is relevant and accommodation wise we felt satisfied with what we were paying.
 When it came to food, beverages, and entrance fees we were a bit shell shocked.
 Dublin is one of the most expensive cities I’ve traveled to but my advice would be to go to the local grocery store, get some snacks for breakfast rather than eating out three times a day.
 Unlike Thailand where we could eat out more regularly, shop (most days), Ireland might feel a bit restrictive but like I said, there is so much to see and ways around not having to spend a ridiculous amount of Euros on things like fine dining (unless you're into it).

 ## D U B L I N